David-Way/david-way.github.io/content/blog/group-time-management/group-time-management.md

 In the book [Design Sprints](http://www.gv.com/sprint/), the author Jake Knapp recommends using a [time timer](https://www.timetimer.com/) (originally designed to help a child understand the abstract passage of time vivid and concrete way), as it is particularly effective at keeping participants on track and on time resulting in more efficient meetings.

-The value of the concept of a time timer was evident to me.
-Still, with the obvious limitation of it being a physical object, I would have to remember to carry it with me, and it would be less useful in virtual workshops.
-I was looking for a personal project and had a free evening, so I prototyped a solution.
+The value of the concept of a time timer was clear to me.
+Still, with the limitation of it being a physical object, I would have to remember to carry it with me, and it would be less useful in virtual workshops.
+I was looking for a personal project and had a free evening, so I decided to prototype a digital solution.

 ## Requirements